Generic Name: hydrocortisone valerate

 - Patients should report to their physician any signs of local adverse reactions.

-- Westcort Cream should not be applied in the diaper areas as diapers or plastic pants may constitute occlusive dressings.
+- Westcort Ointment should not be applied in the diaper areas as diapers or plastic pants may constitute occlusive dressings.
 (See DOSAGE AND ADMINISTRATION.)

 - This medication should not be used on the face, underarms, or groin areas unless directed by the physician.

 - As with other corticosteroids, therapy should be discontinued when control is achieved.
 If no improvement is seen within 2 weeks, contact the physician.

 Carcinogenesis, Mutagenesis, and Impairment of Fertility